Web Site Design by Rainbo Design

 At the start, keep in mind that your first goal should always be to design your website for your users.
-The search engines can send enormous user traffic to your site, but if you don't have a well-designed site waiting for them when they arrive, they will quickly leave your site and all of your hard work will have been wasted.
+The search engines can send enormous user traffic to your site, but if you don't have a well-designed, content-rich website waiting for them when they arrive, they will quickly leave your site and all of your hard work will have been wasted.
 But let's get on to the job of creating a search engine friendly website.

 I've discussed how Google and the other search engines pay extra attention to things like the contents of the <title> tag in my other SEO Tips pages.
 But what I haven't discussed is the importance of the structure of your webpages, and the structure of your website as a whole.

 Once the technical issues are covered, you need to begin to think about the structure of your webpages.
 The search engines have become quite adept at determining where the most important content of a page resides, but you can help them by keeping to a well-structured design for all of the pages on your site.
-Use block-level tags like <DIV>s to structure your page, and where practical, use "id" attribute names that are meaningful (ie. "header", "menu", "footer", etc.).
-The advent of HTML5 will allow adding a formal structure to your pages, but until that standard is widely accepted and used, you should add these hints.
+Use block-level tags like <DIV>s to structure your page, and where practical, it can be helpful to use "id" attribute names that are meaningful (ie. "header", "menu", "footer", etc.).
+HTML5 allows adding a formal structure to your pages using semantic tags like <nav>, <main>, <article>, <header> and <footer> and you should be using it for all new pages you create and moving your existing code to that new standard.

 Google has become increasingly sophisticated in its ability to analyze the semantic content of webpages.
 While it's still a good idea to use an outline-style for tags like <h1>, <h2>, etc., and to emphasize important words and phrases in <b>old tags, those HTML tags play a much lesser role in ranking these days.
 Google prefers a robust use of related terms over endlessly-repeated keywords.
-The other search engines follow this practice to one degree or another as well, so it's best to use natural language and to include ample content for them on each page.
+The other search engines follow this practice to one degree or another as well, so it's best to use natural language and to make every page rich with content that users will find helpful and engaging.

 So the theme here is, to borrow a phrase, "Don't Bury The Lead."
 That means removing unnecessary clutter from the <head> section, putting your most important information in the first paragraph or two of your document's main content, which should absolutely include an <h1> tag to emphasize the primary topic of the page as well as the location of the main content.
 And remember that the <title> tag is the most important piece of real estate on your webpages.
 It needs to be attractive, consice, and relevant to the page content.